GovTechSG/ship-hats-portal/manage-account.md

     > **Note:** Alternatively, from the **Dashboard**, you can click **Plan details**.

     The **Plan Details** screen appears, displaying the following plan details:
-    - Billing Account Name
+    - Account Name
-    - Billing Account Number
+    - Account Number
     - Plan subscribed
     - Show add-ons: You can click this option to view the add-ons taken with the subscription.